Trade Gold Trading

 Skeptics will point out several disadvantages of these stop loss orders: that by placing them you're guaranteeing that, should your open trade transaction move in the wrong direction, you will end up selling at lower prices, not higher.

 Experienced traders always use stop losses as these trade orders are an important part of the discipline required to succeed in gold because stop losses can prevent a small loss from becoming a big loss.
-What's more, by diligently placing these stop losses whenever you enter a gold trade position, you end up making this important decision at the point in time when you're most objective about what is really happening with the market, this is because most objective trading analysis is done before opening a gold trade.
-After entering market one will tend to interpret the market differently because they now are biased towards one side of the market, the direction of their analysis - Setting Stop Loss Formula.
+What is more, by diligently placing these stop losses whenever you enter a gold trade position, you end up making this important decision at the point in time when you're most objective about what's really happening with the market, this is because most objective trading analysis is done before opening a gold trade.
+After entering market one will tend to interpret the market differently because they now are biased towards one side of the market, the direction of their analysis - Setting Stop Loss Order Formula.

 A key xauusd question is exactly where to place this stop loss order.
-In other words, how far should you as a trader set this gold stop loss below your purchase price?
+In other words, how far should you as a trader set this gold stop loss order below your purchase price?
 Many traders will tell you to set a pre-determined - maximum acceptable loss per xauusd trade, an amount based on your gold equity balance rather than use gold technical indicators for calculating where to place the stop-loss - Setting Stop-Loss Order Formula.

 Professional money managers advice that you shouldn't lose more than 2 % of your gold account equity on one single gold trade.
 If you have $10,000 in gold capital, then that would mean the maximum loss you should set for any one gold trade is $200 dollars - StopLoss Order.